 Any Animal Sciences faculty member can be an instructor for ANSC 398.
 Try to choose a faculty member whose interests coincide with the experience you are completing.
 Your faculty instructor will work with you to complete the Memorandum of Agreement, which outlines what experience you will have and what work product you will produce.
 Your instructor will also evaluate your work product.

 First, think about what kind of experience you would like to have; talk with your undergraduate advisor, your classmates, and your professors about what experiences will further your career goals.
 Next, seek out opportunities to have that experience.
 If you wish to do undergraduate research, find a professor who has space for you in his or her lab.
 If you want to do an internship, start at the ACES Career Center to find available internships.
 Next, start to fill out a Memorandum of Agreement and decide on a work product.
 Then, find a faculty member to act as your instructor.
-Submit the MOA to Lauren Redman prior to beginning your experience and you will be given the code to sign up for ANSC 398.
+Submit the MOA prior to beginning your experience and you will be given the code to sign up for ANSC 398.

 Both paid and unpaid experiences are eligible for ANSC 398 credit.

 The number of credit hours you sign up for depends on how many hours will be involved in your experience and the production of your work product.
 The credit hours assigned will also determine the scope of work product expected.
 Discuss the credit hours you plan to complete with your faculty instructor prior to signing up.

 In general, the following guidelines for total hours spent are used to determine the number of credit hours you will receive: